gregwhitaker/rsocket-requestreply-example/README.md

 # rsocket-requestreply-example
 Example showing how to send request/reply messages between applications using [RSocket](https://github.com/rsocket).

+The example starts a client and server.
+The client sends 100 ping messages to the server and the server responds with a matching pong message.

 ## Running the Example
 The example can be run using the following gradle command: